 Every child I worked with learned to read providing he or she could see a pin on the floor and pick it up, could button clothes, and had total recall of the alphabet.
 No one can read an alphabet language without total recall of the alphabet.
-'Total recall' means that he student can recite the letters in alphabetical order, can identify them when they are presented in random order, and can print any word when it is pronounced and spelled.
+'Total recall' means that the student can recite the letters in alphabetical order, can identify them when they are presented in random order, and can print any word when it is pronounced and spelled.
 These three goals must be met with absolute perfection before the student can become a good reader.
 Unfortunately, many schools do not insist on total recall.
-They teach children to recite the letters in alphabetical order, very few schools teach children to print any word when it is pronounced and spelled.
+They teach children to recite the letters in alphabetical order, and sometimes they teach them to identify the letters in random order.
+However, very few schools teach children to print any word when it is pronounced and spelled.
 The foundation of reading success is total recall of the alphabet.
 (7)

 "Let's get the facts straight!
 There is no such thing as dyslexia among children who know the alphabet.
 Any child who can learn the alphabet is not dyslexic.
 Therefore, if your child knows the alphabet, can see normally, can button clothes, your child can and will learn to read.
 "Dyslexia" is a very confusing term.
 Many educators no longer use it because no one is quite sure what it means.
-Generally it means that a child can only read with great difficulty, but sometimes it means a child cannot read at all.
+Generally, it means that a child can only read with great difficulty, but sometimes it means a child cannot read at all.
 I have seen many children labeled dyslexia.
 But every one of them who knew the alphabet learned to read."
 (12)